Symptoms of Fatty Liver Disease

 • Long-term use of medications that may cause liver damage

-Early screening can effectively halt disease progression.
+Early screening can effectively prevent disease progression.

 Do fatty liver patients need to completely avoid all fats?